TanikkaB/impact-performance-dashboard/README.md

 # 📊 Impact Performance Dashboard

-A lightweight analytics dashboard designed to help impact and programme teams monitor participation, completion, outcomes, and satisfaction in one place.
+A lightweight analytics dashboard designed to help impact and programme teams monitor performance, understand outcomes, and identify risks across programmes, regions, and time.

 This project is part of the **Impact Analytics Suite**, a portfolio of decision-support tools focused on impact, programme, and data strategy workflows.